-- (d) Form and Scope of Injunction or Restraining Order.
-Every order granting an injunction and every restraining order shall be specific in terms; shall describe in reasonable detail the act or acts sought to be restrained; and is binding only upon the parties to the action, their officers, agents, servants, employees, and attorneys, and upon those persons in active concert or participation with them who receive actual notice of the order by personal service or otherwise. - (e) Labor Disputes.
-These rules are subject to any statutory provisions relating to temporary restraining orders or injunctions in actions involving labor disputes. - 66.
-Receivers. (a) Number of Receivers.
+- (a) Number of Receivers.
 Ordinarily but one (1) receiver shall be appointed upon application for the appointment of a receiver, and, unless special exigencies shall appear, such receiver shall be a resident of this state. - (b) Appointment of Temporary Receiver.
 A temporary receiver shall not be appointed ex parte except upon a showing in writing by the applicant under oath, accompanied by the certificate of the applicant's attorney, satisfactory to the court, that the application is made in good faith for the protection of the business property or assets affected by such appointment; that facts be set forth justifying the appointment of a receiver and the appointment of a temporary receiver is desirable to protect the status quo pending final hearing for the appointment of a receiver.
-Before acting upon an application for the appointment of a temporary receiver the court may call in for consultation, so far as practicable, all the interested parties or their attorneys, or the court may in its discretion set down the matter of the appointment of a temporary receiver at as early a date as is practicable, with such notice as the court may order.
+Before acting upon an application for the appointment of a temporary receiver the court may call in for consultation, so far as practicable, all the interested parties or their counsel attorneys, or the court may in its discretion set down the matter of the appointment of a temporary receiver at as early a date as is practicable, with such notice as the court may order.

-If an application for the ex parte appointment of a temporary receiver is made to and denied by one (1) judicial officer of the court such application shall not be again made to any other judicial officer unless there is a material change in circumstances.
-The judicial officer to whom such application was originally presented shall note the judicial officer's action in the case file containing such application.
+If an application for the ex parte appointment of a temporary receiver is made to and denied by one (1) judicial officer justice of the court such application shall not be again made to any other judicial officer justice unless there is a material change in circumstances.
+The judicial officer justice to whom such application was originally presented shall note the judicial officer's justice's action upon the complaint in the case file containing such application.

 - (c) Counsel to Receiver.
-A receiver may employ such counsel as may be approved by the court upon written application by receiver after such notice as the court may in its discretion require; provided, however, that except for cause shown the court will not approve the employment: - (1) Of counsel by a receiver when the receiver is a member of the Rhode Island bar; or - (2) Of more than one (1) attorney or firm as counsel even though there be more than one (1) receiver. - (d) Form of Decree.
-The decree appointing a permanent receiver shall include, among other matters, orders with respect to the operation of the business by the receiver if such operation is sought, and shall definitely fix: - (1) The time for filing of an inventory by the receiver; - (2) The time for filing of statements of assets and financial condition of the receivership; - (3) The time for filing of reports respecting creditors, debtors, and claimants; and - (4) The time within which creditors and claimants shall file their claims.
+A receiver may employ such counsel as may be approved by the court upon written application by receiver after such notice as the court may in its discretion require; provided, however, that except for cause shown the court will not approve the employment: - (1a) oOf counsel by a receiver when the receiver is a member of the Rhode Island bar; or - $(\underline{2b}) \oplus \underline{Of}$ more than one $(\underline{1})$ attorney or firm as counsel even though there be more than one $(\underline{1})$ receiver. - (d) Form of Decree.
+The decree appointing a permanent receiver shall include, among other matters, orders with respect to the operation of the business by the receiver if such operation is sought, and shall definitely fix the time for: - (1) The time for filing of an inventory by the receiver; - (2) The time for filing of statements of assets and financial condition of the receivership; - (3) The time for filing of reports respecting creditors, debtors, and claimants; and - (4) tThe time within which creditors and claimants shall file their claims.